k2controls/piRover01/sp1t/w03/index.md

 ### [piRover01](../../) - [Sprint 1](../) - Week 03

-W03 - During this week you verify the function of your piRover by downloading, installing, and running Yahboom Robot software on your mobile device.
-You'll also get your first introduction to Linux and Python.
+W03 - During this week you continue to verify the function of your piRover by running the Yahboom Robot software on your mobile device.
+You'll also confirm that you can connect to the device remotely and that it is connected to the Internet.

 **Session 1**